HundredVisionsGuy/webanalyst/README.md

 * links
 * images
 #### CSS
-Students at this level only need to demonstrate basic CSS syntax and adjusting colors, background colors, and possibly fonts (although that is not necessary).
+Students at this level only need to demonstrate basic CSS syntax and adjusting colors, background colors, and fonts (at a minimum a font applied to body (or html)).
+In addition, color and background color must be applied to body or html and meet color contrast analyzer

 ----------